-- 4.1.
-Farmor's School can charge for: - 4.1.1. materials, books, instruments or equipment where the pupil's parent wishes him or her to own them; - 4.1.2. optional extras (see below); - 4.1.3. music and vocal tuition in limited circumstances (see 4.9 below); - 4.1.4. the costs of materials and / or ingredients for subjects such as design or food technology where parents or carers have indicated in advance that they would like their child to bring home the finished product; - 4.1.5. community facilities that can be used by the local community, for example out of hours or holiday childcare, or sports sessions so long as these facilities further any charitable purpose for the benefit of pupils at the school or their families, or people who live or work in the locality in which the school is situated. - 4.1.6. damage/Loss; the willful damage, neglect or loss of school property (including equipment, premises, furnishings, books or materials) for the full cost of the repair or replacement (or a lower charge at the discretion of the Headteacher).
+- 4.1.2. optional extras (see below); - 4.1.3. music and vocal tuition in limited circumstances (see 4.9 below); - 4.1.4. the costs of materials and / or ingredients for subjects such as design or food technology where parents or carers have indicated in advance that they would like their child to bring home the finished product; - 4.1.5. community facilities that can be used by the local community, for example out of hours or holiday childcare, or sports sessions so long as these facilities further any charitable purpose for the benefit of pupils at the school or their families, or people who live or work in the locality in which the school is situated. - 4.1.6. damage/loss; the willful damage, neglect or loss of school property (including equipment, premises, furnishings, books or materials) for the full cost of the repair or replacement (or a lower charge at the discretion of the Headteacher).